Zinphraek/Event-Venue-UI-Demo/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Notes:

-This repository is the UI for Le Prestige Hall and is still being refined.
-The application hasn't been deployed yet, but this section will be upadated once it live.

-A cloned version stripped of sensitive data of the backend repository can be found at https://github.com/Zinphraek/Event-Venue-API-

 ## UI Screenshots and Demo.